JacobWeinbren/Israel-Data/README.md

 - Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.
 - Default blocs are based on the [IDI](https://en.idi.org.il/israeli-elections-and-parties/elections/1992/), the [Historic Israeli Elections Project](https://github.com/shimonro/israelElections) and consideration from myself and those who provided feedback on this project.

 ## Sources

 Stations geocoded using ArcGIS, credits provided by Exeter University.

 ### Polling Stations

+A small number of polling stations are missing - if you have the addresses to polling stations in the crossed out elections, please let me know.

 | Knesset | Year |  Polling Stations | Station Notes |
 | :--------------: | :--: | :---------------: | :-----------: |